Data-Visualization-Intro/3-D3-line-chart/readme.md

 ## Drawing the Timeline

 The timeline itself will be a single path SVG element.
-Path elements take a d (data) attribute that creates the shape.
+As we have seen, path elements take a `d` (data) attribute that creates the shape.

 [d3-shape](https://github.com/d3/d3-shape) has a `d3.line()` method that creates a generator that converts data points into a d string: